 top of page

+The Patient Crisis Care Fund was born out of the original patient support fund, the Bed Fund.
 The Bed Fund was created at St. Margaret Hospital in 1929 to provide support for people who fall between the gaps of covered healthcare and social services.
-At the time many children and adults were dying of Tuberculosis.
 Soon after the fund was created two young brothers, wanting to buy a present for their hospitalized friend, earned money doing chores and saved it in a teapot shaped like an elephant.
 Sadly, their friend died before they could bring him their gift.
-So, the brothers decided to donate their teapot full of money to St. Margaret for The Bed Fund.
-For years the hospital celebrated the boys’ generosity with an annual Children’s Pilgrimage and an elephant became the Fund’s mascot.
-A baby elephant from the Pittsburgh Zoo was the star of the Children’s Pilgrimage in the 1970s.
+The brothers decided to donate their teapot full of money to St. Margaret for The Bed Fund.
 The original elephant teapot from 1929 and an antique collection of elephant statues are on display in the St. Margaret Foundation office as an inspiration to fill in the gaps with hope.

 On October 14, 2019, Rod Rutkowski, the Director of Health Management, died unexpectedly after 38 years of service to under-resourced patients at St. Margaret.
 Rod had been in charge of disbursing support to patients and families in need through The Bed Fund.
 In memory of his dedication and his servant leadership, St. Margaret Foundation officially designated The Bed Fund "The Rod Rutkowski Bed Fund" at his memorial service on October 18, 2019.